amalgamaria/secretariat/docs/running-jobs/batch-jobs.rst

 - ``--ntasks``: maximum number of tasks to allocate to a job

-*Note*: All of these values must be integers.
+.. note:: All of these values must be integers.

 Amended from the example on the `Slurm FAQ`_ page, suppose you need to allocate 4 CPUs to a particular job.
 There are a variety of ways to request 4 CPUs, and depending on the job, one method might be preferable.
 Here are some examples.